Coronavirus Outbreak: Why the Risk Is Higher for Older People With Pre-existing Conditions

 “WHO is following this outbreak every minute of every day, at a country, regional and global level.
 We are working to prevent human-to-human transmission.”

-He said China is sequencing the genome of the coronavirus, and WHO is working on diagnostics, therapeutics and vaccines.
+He said China is sequencing the genome of the coronavirus, and the WHO is working on diagnostics, therapeutics and vaccines.
 “We are committed to ending this outbreak as soon as possible.”

 Cases began to appear in late December in the port city of Wuhan, centred around the Huanan Seafood Market, which also sells wild animals.
 As of Friday, there were more than 800 confirmed cases and 25 people have died in central China.
 The first death outside the city of Wuhan was confirmed Thursday, that of an 80-year-old man who had lived in Wuhan for two months before travelling to his home 1,000 kilometres north of the epicentre of the outbreak in Wuhan.

 People with the infection have also been reported in Thailand, South Korea, Japan, Vietnam, Singapore and the U.S., which confirmed its first case on Tuesday.
-The patient is in isolation at Providence Regional Medical Center in Everett, Wash.
+That patient is in isolation at Providence Regional Medical Center in Everett, Wash.
 He is in his 30s and lives in Snohomish County, Wash., just north of Seattle.
 He had recently returned from Wuhan.

 “I think it’s important that we’re not alarmist, but that we’re cautious and we’re prudent, and that’s exactly what Canada is doing,” federal Health Minister Patty Hajdu said Thursday.